BOND REPORT: Treasurys Follow Selloff In European Bonds After Strong Data

 What do market participants say?

-The so-called yield curve, which traces maturities against respective bond yields, has flattened in the past two weeks on concerns that the Federal Reserve would raise rates against a backdrop of tepid inflation.
+The yield curve, which traces yields across Treasury maturities, has flattened in the past two weeks on concerns that the Federal Reserve would raise rates against a backdrop of tepid inflation.
+A flattening move describes when the gap between short-dated yields and long-dated yields narrows.

+"If the global growth story is firming, that would allay not so much the deflation concerns, but the lowflation concerns," said Marvin Loh, senior fixed-income strategist at BNY Mellon.

 What else is on investors' radar?